 The plot’s pretty straightforward: humans travel to another planet where apes rule over humans.
 And, of course, it has its famous surprise ending.

-It features an amazing cast: Charlton Heston (In the Mouth of Madness), Roddy McDowall (Killer Shark), Kim Hunter (Anything Can Happen), Maurice Evans (Rosemary’s Baby), James Whitmore (Them!), James Daly (“Requiem for Methuselah”), Woodrow Parfrey (Charley Varrick), Linda Harrison, and Lou Wagner.
+It features an amazing cast: Charlton Heston (In the Mouth of Madness), Roddy McDowall (Lord Love a Duck), Kim Hunter (The Hiding Place), Maurice Evans (Rosemary’s Baby), James Whitmore (Them!), James Daly (“Requiem for Methuselah“), Woodrow Parfrey (Charley Varrick), Linda Harrison, and Lou Wagner.

 Planet of the Apes is copyright and you are unlikely to find it online in the usual places.
 You can get the film as a single disc, but I recommend getting “Planet of the Apes: The Legacy Collection” on DVD or Blu-ray.
 It includes all five films along with the documentary Behind the Planet of the Apes.